ziginfo/Liveprofessor-Chataigne-Module/README.md

 ## Audioström's Liveprofessor control with chataigne by OSC
 Default ports are set to  8000 (OUT) and 8001 (IN).
-But can be changed in the preferences of Live Professor!
+But can be changed in the preferences of Liveprofessor!

 I just started to write this module-script.
 So it is still totally "Work-in-Progress"...
 Pleas contact me if you have demands or requests and any help is always welcome !!